JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 A Range determines the distance at which some action can be performed.

-A Range has a Effective, Ineffective, and Max component to it.
+A Range has an Effective, optional Ineffective, and optional Max component to it.

 The Effective, Ineffective, and Max components of a Range are usually represented on a character sheet in the "Effective/Ineffective/Max" format.
 For example, "100/200/300" translates to an Effective Range of 100 ft, an Ineffective Range of 200 ft, and a Max Range of 300 ft.
 If a Range doesn't have a Ineffective or Max component, you would simply write "None", such as "100/None/None"